emorynlp/character-mining-old/md/corpus.md

 	}

 ##### Tab-Separated Values Format (TSV)
 The corpus is available in TSV format. **Only statements are included** for this format.
 Use with JSON format if action notes are needed.
 The data is pre-parsed with the [NLP4J](https://github.com/emorynlp/nlp4j) Parser to provide part-of-speech tag, dependency tree structure, and named entity tag information.
-Date are formatted as shown in the sample below.
+Each file contains a single scene within an episode of a certain show.
+Files are named with six digits in the format of `######.tsv` where the first two digits indicates the season number, the middle two digits indicates the episode number, and the last two digits indicates the scene number.
+Files can be read with provided reader[`Class:SceneTSVReader`](../src/main/java/edu/emory/mathcs/nlp/mining/character/reader/SceneTSVReader.java) in this project Date are formatted as shown in the sample below.

 	0	0	1	There	there	EX	speaker=Monica	2	expl	_	O	O
 	0	0	2	's	's	VBZ	_	0	root	_	O	O